digitallyinduced/ihp-boilerplate/README.md

 ## Setup Instructions

-To use this GitHub Actions workflow in your project:
+To use the GitHub Actions workflow in this project:

 1. Set up the following secrets in your GitHub [repository settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions):
    - `SSH_HOST`: The hostname or IP address of your deployment server
    - `SSH_USER`: The username for SSH access to the deployment server
    - `SSH_PRIVATE_KEY`: The private SSH key for authentication

-1. Modify the `env` section in `.github/workflows/test.yml` if needed:
+2. Modify the `env` section in `.github/workflows/test.yml` if needed:
    - Update `PROJECT_NAME` to match your project
    - Adjust `ENV` if you want to use a different environment name
    - Update `NIXPKGS` if you want to use a different Nixpkgs version

-1. Ensure your project has the necessary test files in the `Test` directory.
+3. Ensure your project has the necessary test files in the `Test` directory.

-1. If your deployment process differs, modify the `deploy` job in the workflow file accordingly.
+4. If your deployment process differs, modify the `deploy` job in the workflow file accordingly.

-1Push your changes to the `main` branch to trigger the workflow.
+5. Push your changes to the `main` branch to trigger the workflow.

 ## Manual Workflow Trigger